Ein Feshkha: Important Bird Area

 The nature reserve has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of griffon vultures, Dead Sea sparrows and cinereous buntings.

 Archaeology

 Excavations at Ein Feshkha were conducted by Roland de Vaux of the Ecole Biblique in 1956 and 1958.
 Hirschfeld excavated the site in 2001.

 Iron Age findings

-The earliest structure at the site, located south of the spring, was an Iron Age II fort, constructed at a similar time to the earliest structures at Qumran and down the Dead Sea coast.
+In 2001, Y. Hirschfeld excavated at the site, as well as at the elevated area of the cliff to the west of the spring (Area B).
+At the cliff, about 50m above Ein Feshkha, he discovered the remnants of a late Iron Age guard tower.

+This was a square tower built of blocks of local limestone.
+It provided a clear view of Feshkha, as well as of Qumran, and as far as the Dead Sea coast.
+Archaeologists found potsherds there dating from the seventh-sixth centuries BCE (late Iron Age).
+This type of watchtower was similar to other structures of late Iron Age around the Dead Sea.

 Herodian complex

-De Vaux showed that the Ein Feshkha complex was contemporary with the settlement at Qumran and theorized that they were inhabited by the same community and, while he dated traces to the period from 100 to 31 BCE, both Magness and Hirschfeld have concluded that the complex was Herodian, i.e. dates after 37 BCE.
+De Vaux showed that the Ein Feshkha complex was contemporary with the settlement at Qumran and theorized that they were inhabited by the same community and, while he dated traces to the period from 100 to 31 BCE, both Magness and Hirschfeld have concluded that the complex was Herodian, i.e., dates after 37 BCE.
+Ain el-Ghuweir is another settlement nearby from the same time period.